LuccaGugescu/Ravenous/README.md

-# Search for restaurants yelp api
+# Web app for Searching for restaurants or foods (yelp api)